varungupta04/BookShelf/README.md

 ---

 I'm an avid reader.
 Always have been.
-But somewhere between juggling three different apps, losing track of recommendations, and spending 20 minutes deciding what to read next — the joy was getting lost in the admin.
+But somewhere between juggling three different apps, losing track of recommendations, and spending 20 minutes deciding what to read next, the joy was getting lost in the admin.

 Goodreads felt like a social network I didn't ask for.
 Notion trackers felt like homework.
 And none of them could answer the one question I always had: *"What should I read next?"*